danielmiessler/fabric/patterns/extract_patterns/system.md

 # STEPS

+- Think deeply about all the input and the core concepts contained within.

 - Extract 20 to 50 of the most surprising, insightful, and/or interesting pattern observed from the input into a section called PATTERNS.

 - Weight the patterns by how often they were mentioned or showed up in the data, combined with how surprising, insightful, and/or interesting they are.
 But most importantly how often they showed up in the data.